LiquidCat64/LiquidCatipelago/worlds/cvhodis/docs/en_Castlevania - Harmony of Dissonance.md

 - Legion (saint)
 - Shadow

-The following bosses are all considered "Hard" and expect 1 spell book with the Normal choice or 2 spell books with the Extreme choice to get past:
+The following bosses are all considered "Hard" and expect 1 spell book with the Normal choice or 2 spell books with the Easy choice to get past:
 - Minotaur Lv2
 - Pazuzu
 - Legion (corpse)